act-rules/act-rules.github.io/_rules/html-page-lang-xml-lang-match-5b7ae0.md

 ## Expectation

-For each test target, the values of the [primary language subtags](https://tools.ietf.org/html/bcp47#section-2.2.1) and the [extended language subtags](https://tools.ietf.org/html/bcp47#section-2.2.2), if any exist, for the `lang` and `xml:lang` attributes are the same.
+For each test target, the values of the [primary language subtags](https://tools.ietf.org/html/bcp47#section-2.2.1), if any exist, for the `lang` and `xml:lang` attributes are the same.

+**Note:** Having matching [primary language subtags](https://tools.ietf.org/html/bcp47#section-2.2.1) of the `lang` and `xml:lang` attribute, but non-matching [language tags](https://tools.ietf.org/html/bcp47#section-2) overall, will not cause accessibility issues unless there's a sufficiently large difference between the two [language tags](https://tools.ietf.org/html/bcp47#section-2).
+One notable case is the [language tags](https://tools.ietf.org/html/bcp47#section-2) for Cantonese (`zh-que`) and Mandarin (`zh-cmn`) where the [primary language subtags](https://tools.ietf.org/html/bcp47#section-2.2.1) match, but the [extended language subtags](https://tools.ietf.org/html/bcp47#section-2.2.2) don't.
+Such a case would not fail this rule, but could lead to accessibility issues in practice.

 ## Assumptions